 Come on, ever been to South Beach?
-Platform High Heals are an accentual part of your Bikini wardrobe walking the Boardwalk.
-No, not my style and wonder who ever came up with it, why and what were they thinking but, South Beach wouldn’t be the same without it!
-It’s a girls opportunity to show it off like walking the Red Carpet.
+Platform High Heals is an accentual part of your Bikini wardrobe walking the Boardwalk.
+No, not my style and wonder whoever came up with it, why and what were they thinking but, South Beach wouldn’t be the same without it!
+It’s a girl opportunity to show it off like walking the Red Carpet.
 What else would you wear sandals or Flip Flops?

 8) DON’T do an itty-bitty bikini bottom on a public beach.